 Composed of the spleen, the thymus gland, bone marrow, and a giant network of lymph nodes, it works in harmony as a defense mechanism against unwanted pathogens, viruses, and bacteria.

 The body’s immune system is a miracle of hundreds of millions of years of evolution and just if it is endangered somehow or as a result of lack of nutrition can function less than perfect.
-So, you only get ill if it is weak and if it can not safeguard the body from traits.
+So, you only get ill if it is weak and if it can not safeguard the body from threat.

 Immune responses include early recognition from innate cells such as neutrophils, macrophages/monocytes, and dendritic cells.
 Inflammation is a typical answer and quick response to danger signals resulting from infections and/or cellular damages.

 Later immune responses (that is related to early responses) involve adaptive immunity and include lymphocyte feedbacks (T-cell and antibody responses) who take care to get the job done.

 So, we are tied to our two main types of immunity:

 Innate immune system (defense)

 Innate immune responses (acquired) are those that rely on cells that do not require additional “training” to do their jobs.
 These cells include the aforementioned neutrophils, monocytes, natural killer (NK) cells, and a set of proteins called complement proteins.
 Innate responses to infection occur quickly and reliably.
 Even infants have excellent innate immune responses.